ExplicITConsulting/set-outlooksignatures.com/benefactorcircle.md

 As soon as the open-source core version is running, it is time to take the next step:<br><a href="https://forms.cloud.microsoft/r/sgKrkkd0Eb" target="_blank"><button class="button is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-image: linear-gradient(to right, darkgoldenrod, goldenrod, darkgoldenrod, goldenrod, darkgoldenrod)">➔ Request a 14-day trial license</button></a>

 To use the license file, just add two parameters to your call of Set-OutlookSignatures.ps1:
-- `BenefactorCircleLicenseFile` with the path to your individualized license file
+- '-BenefactorCircleLicenseFile' with the path to your individualized license file
-- `BenefactorCircleId` with your Benefactor Circle ID
+- '-BenefactorCircleId' with your Benefactor Circle ID

 Trial licenses can not be extended or re-issued.
 They are limited to 14 days runtime and a maximum of 20 mailboxes.<br>The trial period starts when we create and submit the trial version, not with you using it for the first time (that's not possible, as our software does not phone home).<br>It is strongly recommended to start your trial only when the free and open-source version of Set-OutlookSignatures has already been implemented successfully.
 Also make sure you have a test plan and reserved time to execute it.